FGasper/gawk-web/README.md

 - GNU AWK’s build seems to give the LDFLAGS twice when building.
 For us that causes `pre.js` and friends to be included twice.
 To work around that, those files eschew root-level `let` and `const` in favor of `var`.

-- It’s pretty slow :( because GAWK’s `main()` doesn’t clean up after itself, so each run has to instantiate a separate WebAssembly instance.
-It could be optimized if someone were to figure out a way just to clear the WASM memory between runs rather than recompiling & rebuilding a whole new WASM.